Allocative Efficiency: What it is & Examples

 As the price increases, the level of utility or satisfaction decreases.
 For instance, few would enjoy a croissant if they had to pay $50 for it.
 So allocative efficiency is where consumers maximize their utility, but also the price they pay.

-Allocative Efficiency Expanded
+Understanding Allocative Efficiency

 We have looked at the producer and consumer side of allocative efficiency.
 So let us now define this in more detail.